 - Evidence showing NBCOT Score Report has been requested to be sent to CBOT;

-- LiveScan or fingerprint cards for criminal background check;
+- Complete LiveScan or fingerprint cards for criminal background check;

 Note: Official sealed transcripts are not required for a limited permit, but they are required for licensure/certification.
 Limited permit holders should submit official transcripts as soon as possible so as not to delay the issuance of the license/certification once they pass the exam.
 Official transcripts must be received in the original sealed envelope from the OT/OTA program and have the degree and graduation date posted.